George-Salafatinos/Bach-Chorale-RNN/README.md

 ## Dataset

-The dataset consists of chorales composed by Johann Sebastian Bach, represented as piano note indices:
+The dataset consists of chorales composed by Johann Sebastian Bach from this Kaggle dataset https://www.kaggle.com/datasets/pranjalsriv/bach-chorales-2/data, represented as piano note indices:
 - Each chorale is 100 to 640 time steps long
 - Each time step contains 4 integers representing the notes played by the four voices (soprano, alto, tenor, bass)
 - The dataset includes 382 chorales (229 training, 76 validation, 77 test)